JanRitschel/CV-Project/README.md

 # Glioma Detection from SRH images

-This project trains a LeViT model on a dataset of annotated SRH images of glioma to investigate its efficacy at indentifiying 6 types of tumor and specifically to investigate the accuracy of the 2 channels of an SRH model individually and in comparison to the full image.
+This project trains a LeViT model on a dataset of annotated SRH images of glioma to investigate its efficacy at identifiying 6 types of tumor and specifically to investigate the accuracy of the 2 channels of an SRH model individually and in comparison to the full image.

 ## Table of Contents